• Skip to main content

 • Pre heat the oven at 325°.
 Line a baking sheet with parchment paper.

 • In a medium bowl, add the oats, flour, cinnamon, baking soda, baking powder and salt.
-Mix well.
+Stir well.

 • Then, using about 2 - 2 ½ packed tbsp of dough for each cookies, separate the dough into 12 cookies on the baking sheet.
 Again, the dough is soft at this point, so simply plop the dough on the baking sheet for each cookies and do not flatten the dough.
 The 12 cookies should fit on one regular sized baking sheet.
 Keep going until you used all the dough.

-• Store the cookies in a air tight container in the fridge (after they have cooled down) for up to 5 days or freeze for up to 3 months.
+• Store the cookies in an air-tight container in the fridge (after they have cooled down) for up to 5 days or freeze for up to 3 months.

 Notes